 - Apple Tea.
 For a new tea flavor, boil your water as you normally would for tea.
 Once it’s brought to a boil, take it off the heat to cool slightly, add your tea bags, and also add your apple scraps to steep for 15 or more minutes.
 Strain the tea and apple scraps out, and finish making your tea as you normally would.
 If you use honey as your sweetener, the apple honey tea will taste really delicious!

 - Potpourri.
 Dehydrate your apple scraps in a low oven or dehydrator (around 140 degrees Fahrenheit or 60 degrees Celsius).
 When they are leathery and flexible, take them out of the oven.
-Place them in a bowl with some cinnamon sticks and leftover orange peels for a nice potpourri!!
+Place them in a bowl with some cinnamon sticks and leftover orange peels for a nice fall season potpourri!

 Leave a comment.